Future glory, not short-term fees lure Lloyds dealmakers

-LONDON Prestige, not pay, was the main goal for banks who completed Europe's biggest equity capital market deal so far this year, in the shape of Britain's sale of 3.2 billion pounds ($5 billion) worth of shares in Lloyds Banking Group.
+LONDON Prestige, not pay, was the main goal for banks who completed Europe's biggest equity capital market deal so far this year, in the shape of Britain's sale of 3.2 billion pounds ($5 billion) worth of shares in Lloyds Banking Group (LLOY.L).

-JP Morgan Cazenove, which is acting as UKFI's adviser on its privatisation strategy, was joined by Bank of America Merrill Lynch and UBS as bookrunners on the deal.
-Lazard was capital markets adviser.
+JP Morgan Cazenove (JPM.N), which is acting as UKFI's adviser on its privatization strategy, was joined by Bank of America Merrill Lynch (BAC.N) and UBS UBSN.VX as bookrunners on the deal.
+Lazard (LAZ.N) was capital markets adviser.

 Banks see it as prestigious to work on such a high profile deal and are keen to form good relations with governments.